PerformanC/PerforVNMaker/docs/menu/make.md

 Generates the code of the menu of the VN, and also the about menu, **necessary** for you to be able to use the VN.

+OBS: The background image and music must be in the `res/raw` folder.

 ## Syntax

 ```js